Best Carpet Cleaning Method

 What is the best carpet cleaning method?
 A question that continues to be echoed among both consumers and the industry.
 There are a number of carpet cleaning methods that you can choose to help you to better care for your carpet.
 By cleaning a carpet before it becomes too soiled, the task of keeping it looking new will be much easier.
 While the thorough routine vacuuming of carpet will remove the majority of dry soil, wall to wall carpet still needs to be cleaned to remove the oily, sticky soil that builds up in a carpets pile as the result of tracked in unwanted soil and odors.

 There is a false myth that cleaning a carpet before it is necessary will result in rapid resoiling.
 Many years ago coconut oil shampoos were used for cleaning carpet and some of them did leave residues that resulted in rapid resoiling.
-Today almost all carpet cleaning products leave very little residue and most professional carpet cleaning methods have also been improved to reduce rapid resoiling.
+Today almost all carpet cleaning products leave very little residue unless of course you have one of the new Housmile robot vacuum systems that don’t leave a trace.
+Most professional carpet cleaning methods have also been improved to reduce rapid resoiling.
+This improvement in technology came from an advancement made in Upholstery Cleaning, rapid resoiling was a very big issue for the upholsters and thus they found out how to solve their problem.
 The fact is that carpet in a typical household should be cleaned every 12 – 18 months depending on the number of people and pets living there and the amount of traffic.
 A good way to tell if a carpet is due for cleaning is by moving a chair or sofa so that the trafficked and non trafficked areas can be compared.

 Professional Carpet Cleaners